jaeyoungchoilab/Topsicle/README.md

 - [$read.csv](Topsicle_demo/result_justone/rawcount_4_1.csv): Raw count output used for calculating the sliding window and mean telomere repeat count (flag **--rawcountpattern**)

-Also telomere pattern for --pattern parameter should be pattern that commence at 5' end.
-For human, the pattern should be 5'-AACCCT motif, or in A. thaliana it has to be 5'-AAACCCT.
-More details is at [Telomere pattern tips](#30-telomere-pattern-tips).

 #### Detailed summary
 Example output: [$telolengths_all.csv](Topsicle_demo/telolengths_all.csv)

 Main output of Topsicle and updates in real time while Topsicle is running.
-- file_number: Name of the input file(s) in the directory
+- file_number: Name of the input file(s) in the directory.
 - phrase: The phase of the k-mer used for searching.
-By default, if the telomere pattern is 6-bp long, Topsicle will find 4-mer patterns (phrase = 4)
+By default, if the telomere pattern is 6-bp long, Topsicle will find 4-mer patterns (phrase = 4).
 - trc: Telomere repeat count value of that read.
 This statistics is used for determining reads sequenced from the telomere (see the publication).
-- readID: ID of read
+- readID: ID of read.
-- telo_length: Estimated telomere length of read
+- telo_length: Estimated telomere length of read.

 Additional log file: [$output.log](Topsicle_demo/log_topsicle_demo.log)
 - Information about resources used (number of cores, time, location of output)